TOP

 disembarkation?
 Do you offer fully escorted

 pre-and post cruise tours?
-Do you make hotel arrangements if we want to fly in early to our port of departure?
+Do you make hotel arrangements if I want to fly in a day or two early to our port of departure?
 What if I need flight arrangements?
-Can you help me with currency exchange questions and to obtain foreign currency?
-Will you help me get transfers to the airport and pier?
+Can you help me with currency exchange questions or tell me how to obtain foreign currency?
+Will you book transfers for me to the pier and back to the airport?
 If I have a problem

 sick on the ship will you be sure I get home safely?
 Will you obtain clearances for me to bring my CPAP machine on board ship and provide whatever medical assistance I may need for it to work?
-What if I need a handicap room, connecting rooms or to switch my cabin's location?
-If someone in my family needs me for an emergency at home can you notify me on the ship?
-What is
+What if I need a handicap room, connecting staterooms or to change my cabin's location?
+If someone in my family needs me for an emergency at home will you notify me on board ship?
+Is your office

 located in the United States paying local